-We employ the most recent version of the GPT-4 model for this task, with the model's temperature set to 0 and top\p to 1.
+We employ the most recent version of the GPT-4 model for this task, with the model's temperature set to 0 and top_p to 1.
 These parameters significantly influence the output diversity of GPT-4: higher temperatures (e.g., 0.7) lead to more varied and imaginative text, whereas lower temperatures (e.g., 0.2) produce more focused and deterministic responses.
 Setting the temperature to 0 theoretically selects the most probable token at each step, with minor variations possible due to GPU computation nuances even under deterministic settings.
-In contrast to temperature sampling, which modulates randomness in token selection, top\p sampling restricts token selection to a subset (the nucleus) based on a cumulative probability mass threshold (top\p).
-OpenAI's documentation advises adjusting either temperature to 0 ensured consistency and reproducibility across outputs.
-More detailed information regarding the experimental setup and complete prompt can be found in section 4 below.
+In contrast to temperature sampling, which modulates randomness in token selection, top_p sampling restricts token selection to a subset (the nucleus) based on a cumulative probability mass threshold (top_p).
+OpenAI's documentation advises adjusting either temperature or top p but not both simultaneously to control model behavior effectively.
+For our study, setting the temperature to 0 ensured consistency and reproducibility across outputs.
+More detailed information regarding the experimental setup and complete prompt can be found in section 5 below.